-They understand the big picture…and everything they do should serve to go after that big picture.
-That means that highly-influential people are delegators…and use the best tools to accomplish their tasks in less time.
+They understand the big picture, and everything they do serves going after that big picture.
+That means that highly-influential people are delegators and use the best tools to accomplish their tasks in less time.

-Here are four I highly recommend to help you stay insanely focused:
+Here are four tools I highly recommend to help you stay insanely focused:

-- DropBox – A no-brainer for someone who needs to store, share and access all kinds of media from their laptop or phone.
+- DropBox – A no-brainer for people who need to store, share and access all kinds of media from their laptops or phones.
 Insanely focused influential people love convenience!

-- Rescue Time – Like I said, influential people are focused…and keeping track of what you do, where you are wasting time and how long it takes you to do it helps them to keep their razor sharp focus.
+- Rescue Time – Like I said, influential people are focused.
+Keeping track of what they do, where they are wasting time and how long it takes them to do something helps them keep their razor-sharp focus.
 This tool is a must have!

 This one is the other side of the coin of remaining insanely focused.
-People who have influence and lose it and build it up again and keep it…never, ever stop!
+People who have influence, lose it, build it up again and keep it, never, ever stop!

-Sure they will vacation and might even shut off their phones and laptop at the end of the business day…but when they are on…they are on.
+Sure, they will vacation and might even shut off their phones and laptops at the end of the business day, but when they are on, they are on.

 Besides, it’s really tough to keep them away from their work.

 You also won’t find them straying from their cornerstone content or their schedule.
-In my own career being relentless is easily one of the top secrets to my success.
+In my own career, being relentless has been easily one of the top secrets to my success.
 Are you relentless?

 Find a common enemy

 Another tactic you can use to build influence is to employ the tactic used by copywriters called “the common enemy.”
-See, people love it when someone stands up against perceived opponents…and they love to get behind and support them.
+See, people love it when someone stands up against perceived opponents, and they love getting behind the crusaders and supporting them.

 The idea behind this concept is to zero in on a bad guy in your industry.
-Financial newsletters want you to think that bad guy is the government…politicians pick on the other party…and Aaron Walls picks on Google.
+Financial newsletters want you to think that the bad guy is the government; politicians pick on the other party; and Aaron Walls picks on Google.

 He’s not alone, however.
 There are a lot of people who think that Google is dangerous:

-In addition, try to avoid attacking particular people…instead focus on companies or institutions.
-It’s a lot easier to defend.
+In addition, try to avoid attacking actual people.
+Instead, focus on companies or institutions.
+It will be a lot easier to defend your actions.

 Twist social media to your benefit

-A long time ago blogging was the only thing in town…so you could influence people by simply going around to everyone’s blog and leaving comments like Pete Cashmore of Mashable who left a hundred or more comments on other blogs every day.
+A long time ago, blogging was the only thing in town.
+You could influence people by simply going to people’s blogs and leaving comments.
+That’s exactly what Pete Cashmore of Mashable did, leaving a hundred or more comments on other blogs every day.

-But with Twitter, Google+ and Facebook…and rising stars like Pinterest and Tumblr…at your fingertips, social media is really going to be your most powerful tool to getting and keeping influence than leaving comments.
+But with Twitter, Google+ and Facebook – and rising stars like Pinterest and Tumblr – at your fingertips, social media is going to be your most powerful tool for getting and keeping influence, certainly more powerful than leaving comments.

 Don’t neglect your commenting strategy.
 Just adjust it.

-Your first step, however, is creating the great content that people can share…then you share other people’s content…and follow and engage the influencers.
+Your first step, however, is to create great shareable content.
+Then you share other people’s content and follow and engage the influencers.